Best Valentine's gifts for him, from chocolate to whisky and games

 VIEW NOW – WATCHPILOT | £89

-If he always has a cup of coffee on the go, spoil him on the day of love with this vibrant red Smeg coffee machine.
-It’s drip coffee but that just means he can make a pot in the morning and refill his cup all day – and think of you each time he does so.
-In addition, it has a 1.4 litre water tank that can make up to 10 cups and there’s an aroma intensity selector so he can even create richly-flavoured coffee that caters to a range of tastes.
+If he loves his coffee, spoil him on the day of love with this vibrant red Smeg coffee machine.
+It’s drip coffee.
+But that means he can make a pot in the morning and refill his cup all day – and think of you each time he does so.
+In addition, it has a 1.4-litre water tank that can make up to 10 cups plus an aroma intensity selector so he can create richly-flavoured coffee that caters to his taste.

 VIEW NOW – AMAZON | £175.95